 The Springfield Armory was the nation’s first armory.
 For almost 200 years, industry and the American military looked to the Springfield armory for innovative engineering in firearms.
 Now run by the National Park Service, the museum preserves and documents the USA’s largest collection of military guns.

 About 50 miles west of Springfield is the lovely town of Stockbridge.
-This is the former home of one of America’s most iconic 20th century artists, Norman Rockwell.
+This is the former home of one of America’s most iconic 20th-century artists, Norman Rockwell.
 Rockwell was a master at depicting ordinary American life in his Saturday Evening Post covers.
-Housed on a picturesque piece of land, the Norman Rockwell Museum features 574 original Rockwell pieces in addition to archives containing more than 100,000 artefacts relating to his life.
+Housed on a picturesque piece of land, the Norman Rockwell Museum features 574 original Rockwell pieces in addition to archives containing more than 100,000 artifacts relating to his life.

 Where to Stay in the Pioneer Valley of Western Massachusetts

 There’s great accommodation to suit all budgets and preferences in Western Massachusetts, from charming bed and breakfasts to resorts.
-We stayed at the Holiday Inn in Enfield, Connecticut, just a few miles south of Springfield.
-With prices starting at $96, this is a comfortable hotel for a fun stay in the Pioneer Valley.
-The property features an indoor and outdoor pool, outdoor tennis, basketball, shuffleboard and volleyball courts.
-They also serve a quality selection of menu items at their on-site restaurant and bar, Panini Grill.
-We really enjoyed the sirloin steak, fish n’ chips and friendly service.
+We stayed at the Hampton Inn Springfield South Enfield, in Connecticut, just a few miles south of Springfield.
+The property features an indoor pool, fitness center and 32-inch flat screen TV’s in comfortable and spacious rooms.

-We were guests of the Massachusetts Office of Travel and Tourism and the Valley Visitor Center and thank them for providing us the opportunity to highlight this wonderful area of New England.
+We were guests of the Massachusetts Office of Travel and Tourism and the Explore Western Mass and thank them for providing us the opportunity to highlight this wonderful area of New England.
 However, all opinions and photos in this article are our own.